DNotNice/FlightsAndSearchService/readme.md

-# WELCOME TO FILGHTS SERVICE
+# WELCOME TO FLIGHTS SERVICE

  ## PROJECT SETUP
   - clone the project on your local